 This section of the website looks at how existing tax credit claimants are affected by the roll-out of Universal Credit (UC).

-At present, existing tax credit claimants are not affected by the roll-out of UC.
-From July 2019, DWP will start testing the processes they will use (called 'managed migration') to move existing tax credit claimants across to UC.
-It is expected that 10,000 tax credit claimants will be moved to UC during the testing phase.
-Between November 2020 and December 2023, remaining tax credit claimants will be moved to UC (where that is possible).
-We explain the latest plans in our managed migration section.
+At present, existing tax credit claimants are not affected by UC.
+From July 2019, DWP started testing the processes they will use (called 'Move to UC') to move existing tax credit claimants across to UC.
+The rules for this test phase allow for up to 10,000 tax credit claimants to be moved to UC during the pilot.
+It had been expected that the pilot would be scaled up from November 2020 so that by December 2023 remaining tax credit claimants would have been moved to UC (where that is possible).
+In February 2020, it was announced that the full migration process would take longer than expected and would be complete by September 2024.
+In March 2020, the pilot to test the processes was suspended due to the impacts of the Coronavirus outbreak in the UK and the timetable for the managed migration exercise is currently uncertain.
+We explain the latest information in our managed migration ('Move to UC') section.

 - they choose to make a UC claim